FinnbarHome/Green-Banking-App-Team-7/README.md

+Here's the updated **README.md** with a clearer introduction highlighting that the project was later enhanced by Finnbar Home:

+---

 # Green Banking App 🌱

-This project is a **Green Banking Application** developed as part of a university project in collaboration with **Barclays** representatives.
+This project is a **Green Banking Application** originally developed as part of a university project in collaboration with **Barclays** representatives.
 The app assigns sustainability scores based on users' transactions with companies, encouraging eco-friendly financial decisions by providing detailed insights and rewards for environmentally conscious spending.

+After the initial completion, the project was **overtaken and further enhanced by Finnbar**, who introduced significant improvements to the deployment, scalability, and maintainability of the application.
+These enhancements included containerizing the app using Docker, deploying it on Kubernetes using Helm, and optimizing its architecture for modern cloud-native environments.

+---

+## Key Updates (Finnbar)

+- **Transition to Docker & Kubernetes**: Containerized both the frontend and backend for seamless deployment and scalability.
+- **Helm Integration**: Parameterized the deployment for flexibility and better resource management.
+- **Ingress Controller Setup**: Simplified access and load balancing with an ingress setup on Kubernetes.
+- **Enhanced Scalability**: Modularized the frontend and backend, enabling independent scaling and management.
+- **Improved Deployment Workflow**: Introduced a more streamlined and cloud-friendly deployment process using Minikube for local development.

 ---